Tournaments, Contestant Heterogeneity and Performance: Introduction

 Our study also contributes to the literature on biased contests.
 Some theoretical studies have investigated the incentive effects of biased contests, in which a subset of the contestants is given a "head start" \cite{kirkegaard.2012, Drugov.2017}.
 Although policies that bias contests are widely used (e.g., to fight discrimination), empirical evidence on how they affect performance is limited due to the difficulty of measuring performance \cite{Calsamiglia.2013, Leibbrandt.2018}.
 In a recent study, \citeA{Saguer.2023} use an auction design to show that favoring the lower-ability contestant diminishes the discouragement effect for the lower-ability contestant.
 However, the higher-ability contestant's less aggressive bidding behavior offsets the overall benefits. \citeA{Franke.2012} studies handicap rules in amateur golf tournaments and finds that contestants perform better, underscoring rules that account for differences in ability.
 We contribute to this literature by providing causal evidence using field data on the effect of head starts for lower-ability contestants in rank-order tournaments on the individual performance of higher-ability and lower-ability contestants.
 We also evaluate their relation to contestants' ability heterogeneity.

 Lastly, our study relates to the literature on incentive effects in multi-stage tournaments. \citeA{Brown.2014} present a theoretical model that shows how the presence of high-ability contestants in future stages of a tournament can reduce the effort of both contestants.
 They also show that an increasing strength of future contestants results in a lower probability of winning for the higher-ability contestant in the current stage since the higher-ability contestant reduces the effort to a larger degree than the lower-ability contestant.
-They use match outcomes from professional men's tennis tournaments to show that the higher-ability contestant is less likely to win a contest with the increasing strength of competitors in future stages. \citeA{Kleinknecht.2021} replicate the result for women and find small gender differences. \citeA{Lackner.2020} uses data from professional and semi-professional basketball tournaments and information on personal fouls to measure effort provision.
-They also find that an increasing strength of future competitors decreases effort provision in the current stage.
+They use match outcomes from professional men's tennis tournaments to show that the higher-ability contestant is less likely to win a contest with the increasing strength of competitors in future stages. \citeA{Kleinknecht.2021} replicate the result for women and find small gender differences. \citeA{Lackner.2020} use data from professional and semi-professional basketball tournaments and information on personal fouls to measure effort provision.
+They find that also in a teamwork setting, contestants exhibit forward-looking behavior, since with an increasing strength of future competitors, effort provision decreases in the current stage.

-We contribute to this literature by estimating the individual responses to increasing contestants' strength in future stages of a tournament, and thus by investigating the underlying mechanisms of the model in \citeA{Brown.2014}.
+We contribute to this literature by estimating the individual responses to increasing contestants' strength in future stages of a tournament and thus by investigating the underlying mechanisms of the model in \citeA{Brown.2014}.
 In line with previous studies, the higher-ability contestant is less likely to win the contest with the increasing strength of competitors in future stages.
-When looking at the individual performance of the contestants, we find results that in relative terms align with the theoretical model.
+When looking at the individual performance of the contestants, we find results that, in relative terms, align with the theoretical model.
 In absolute terms, we do not find evidence for a forward-looking behavior of the lower-ability contestant.
 The result is driven by a performance decrease of the higher-ability contestant.